 If you, or a loved one, need a little helping hand with toileting and incontinence care, Helpd can assist.
 Incontinence, despite being a common issue among the elderly, is rarely discussed and can be seen as a taboo subject.
 Many elderly people don’t like to discuss incontinence issues because they can feel ashamed and embarrassed.
 However, almost a quarter of older people in the UK are affected by some form of urinary incontinence.

 If you or a loved one are experiencing problems with incontinence, our home carers can help to keep the impact of incontinence to a minimum.
-Whether you are looking for a live-in carer to help with toileting, incontinence, catheter or stoma care, or for someone to help with care during the day, contact Helpd on 0118 4492373 for a free care assessment.
+Both our live-in and hourly home care workers can assist with toileting, incontinence, catheter or stoma care.
+Contact Helpd on 0118 4492373 to discuss your needs or organise a free care assessment.

 What causes incontinence in the elderly?